Elastase: Function

+Elastases of the serine protease type preferentially break down peptide bonds on the carboxyl side of small, hydrophobic amino acids such as glycine, alanine, and valine.

-The role of human elastase in disease
+Role of human elastase in disease

 A1AT

 Elastase is inhibited by the acute-phase protein α1-antitrypsin (A1AT), which binds almost irreversibly to the active site of elastase and trypsin.
 A1AT is normally secreted by the liver cells into the serum.
 Alpha-1 antitrypsin deficiency (A1AD) leads to uninhibited destruction of elastic fibre by elastase; the main result is emphysema.

 Cyclic neutropenia

 The rare disease cyclic neutropenia (also called "cyclic hematopoeiesis") is an autosomal dominant genetic disorder characterised by fluctuating neutrophil granulocyte counts over 21-day periods.
 During neutropenia, patients are at risk for infections.
 In 1999, this disease was linked to disorders in the ELA-2 / ELANE gene.
 Other forms of congenital neutropenia also appear to be linked to ELA-2 mutations.

 Other diseases

 Neutrophil elastase is responsible for the blistering in bullous pemphigoid, a skin condition, in the presence of antibodies.
 It may also play a role in the formation of abdominal aortic aneurysms (AAAs) and chronic obstructive pulmonary disease (COPD).